-Today we start a new series of posts.
+Today we start a new series of articles – Compact Living.
 The series will follow the idea of compact living which means that all that a person needs for comfortable living could occupy a rather small space.
 Following this series we will try to feature projects and ideas which could raise standards of compact living to new levels.

 The first project that we would like to feature is The Cube Project.
 The project is an initiative of Dr Mike Page at the University of Hertfordshire who set out to build a compact home, no bigger than 3x3x3 metres on the inside, in which one person could live a comfortable, modern existence with a minimum impact on the environment.